rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 In this scenario, we will receive the transaction that was sent by a Manufacturer to a Distributor.

-If in the last sample (Shipment), the sender was the CNPJ 15042274000195, now we need to invert the trading partners because the flow now starts from the distribuitor that needs to confirm the receiving of the goods.
+If in the last sample (Shipment), the sender was the CNPJ 15042274000195, now we need to invert the trading partners because the flow now starts from the distributor that needs to confirm the receiving of the goods.

 - Sender - CNPJ 83042274000167 (Distributor)
 - Receiver - CNPJ 15042274000195 (Manufacturer)

-> Just to give a clear information,
+> Just to give clear information,
 > the messages in this sample
 > do not have the SIGNATURE tags